AhmedElassuty/AI_Project/README.md

 				- CNF Convertor: S

 2. Modules
-	a.
-Unifier
+	* Unifier
-	b.
-CNF
+	* CNF

 3. Data Structures
-	a.
-Sentence: A super class for all Types of Sentences
+	* Sentence: A super class for all Types of Sentences
 		- Predicate: Class responsible for holding Predicate
 		- Not: Class responsible for (¬) of a Sentence
 		- And: Class responsible for holding the ∧ of 2 sentences